git-girl/german-tax-sim/README.md

   - However no need to go overboard here, can also have opt to keep transpiled python file and then people could change that if they want to add a logarithm or something like that

+### Transpiler Design

+Actually Language considerations again.
+The Pap XML actually uses Java code.

+There is an implementation of BigDecimal for javascript.
+Thats what @mgoltzsche uses.
+So that makes adapting his code to python or to output python code harder or maybe easier if the npm package has bindings for to normal js.

+**STATE**:
+- I got some points of the transpiler working atm.
+- The remaining parts are harder though
+  - Input and Output variables should be ok
+  - METHODS is what I'm concerned about.

+**AVENUES**:
+- Continue writing regexes.
+  This would come with some concessions and rules about the XML Input.
+  - Pain point:
+    is parsing methods and Syntax in an EXEC and EVAL block

+- Scrap everything so far, fork @mgoltzsche again and implement a python output.
+  - Pain Point:
+    would be a concession to drop the pure python interface which
+    makes usage tougher.
+Like you cant just run everything in STATA at that point for example

+- Rewrite everything analogous to @mgoltzsche in python.
+  - Its proven to work.
+  - Code Quality itself is good.
+  - Pain Point:
+    That Code is not optimized for performance and would need design alterations

+**DESIGN MGOLTZSCHE**:
+- Entry Point is pap-ui.js Exportint PapView
+  // BTW Lol it always loads Lohnsteuer2021 in the pap-ui.js
+- On submit it takes the state.pap.evaluate(this.state.inputs.createValues)
+- triggers Pap.js -> transpile & evaluate
+- I think he does roughly the same on varDeclarations in pap.js ( for input output i think )
+- does some new Scope thing that just defines some utiltity definitions
+- an expression gets turned into a PapMethodExpression that implents some methodExpression that has a visitor Design Pattern

+  PapView.calculate.bind(PapView)
+  let output = PapView.state.pap.evaluate(PapView.state.inputs.createValues(this.inputValues())); // where PapView.state.pap is the output of loadPap(papXMLstr)
+  loadPap => pap.js => return new PAP(parsePAPXML(xmlStr));
+  // parsePAPXML => papparser.js
+  // papparser iterates over children calling transform children with a papChildTransformer based on the tag
+  // Expressions are handled through extast.js

+  // At this point everything is transformed and visitible

+  // in pap.js you visit the expression with a PapInterpreter
+  // Im not quite sure how the vistor actually works but ok

 ## Why and what for?